 What is GT Online?

 The Selective Academic Program Online, known as GT Online, is a WA Department of Education program offered to students in Years 7 to 10 who are enrolled at public schools in regional and rural WA.
-GT Online is one of the Department’s academic programs for gifted and talented students; the other programs are situated at schools in the Perth metropolitan area and Bunbury, with a new program available in Albany from 2022.
+The program has been in existence since 1996.
+GT Online is one of the Department’s academic programs for gifted and talented students; the other programs are situated at schools in the Perth metropolitan area, Bunbury and commencing in Albany in 2022.

 How is GT Online different from regular school?

 Supplementary programs, including GT Online, enable gifted students to interact with their peers at a higher academic level than can normally be provided in the regular classroom.
 The GT Online curriculum is ‘differentiated’ to cater for the needs of gifted students using three broad approaches: acceleration, extension and enrichment.

 - Accelerating learning by compacting the curriculum to exempt knowledge and skills that students have already demonstrated and remove unnecessary repetition.
 This provides time to advance into content from a higher year level as well as for extension and enrichment activities.

 - Accelerating learning by increasing the pace of learning, assisted by less repetition and small group sizes

 - Extending the curriculum to deepen students’ understanding of concepts and topics studied.

 - Enriching the curriculum to broaden learning experiences, sometimes beyond the curriculum and encourage expansion of knowledge and skills.

 GT Online teachers are experienced in working with gifted and talented students.
 They work at schools delivering selective academic programs and are immersed in the culture of gifted and talented education.